PicsArt/cppbind/docs/03_get_started/08_operators.rst

 ^^^^^^^^^^^^^^^^^^^^

 This section covers an example of overloading arithmetic and comparison operators.
-CPP bind will generate apropriate operators or functions for target languages by default.
+CppBind will generate appropriate operators for target languages by default.
-If the target language does not allow some of the operators to be overloaded or we don't want them to be overloaded, we can set the **is_operator** variable to **False**.
+If the target language does not allow some of the operators to be overloaded or we don't want them to be overloaded in target languages, we can set the **is_operator** variable to **False**.
 In this case, we must specify the **name** variable so that CppBind will use it to generate a function with that name.